-First, due to a lack of foresight on my part, I allowed our oldest to put a small dent into a car that was parked next to us.
+First, due to a lack of foresight on my part, I allowed my three-year-old to put a small dent into a car that was parked next to us.
 The owner of the car insisted on exchanging insurance information, so although I think it may hurt him in the long run to file a claim on the dent, he may very well do so.
-I’m just glad that I don’t have to worry about where the money to pay for this claim will come from (although it may very well be covered by our insurance policy, which in turn might cause our premiums to rise).
+I'm just glad that I don't have to worry about where the money to pay for this claim will come from (although it may very well be covered by our insurance policy, which in turn might cause our premiums to rise).

 Second, like PaidTwice,* we have some unplanned medical bills coming up (nothing to worry about, though).
 Like PaidTwice, the amount left in our Flexible Spending Account probably won't cover the bills in their entirety.
 Again, I'm grateful that we have a solid emergency fund in place so that I don't have to worry about how we'll pay these bills.